MithunHub/LoRa/Basic Instruction.md

 ### Step 2: Update the COM port driver

-Open Device manager in Windows PC, then go the Port, and update the driver [CP210x_USB_TO_UART Driver update](https://github.com/MithunHub/LoRa/files/6834424/CP210x_USB_TO_UART.zip)
+Open Device manager in Windows PC, then go the Port, and manually update the driver from this source file [CP210x_USB_TO_UART Driver](https://github.com/MithunHub/LoRa/files/6834424/CP210x_USB_TO_UART.zip)

 ### Step 3: Obtain the address of LoRa HAT COMx and set it in the Python code